CS 354 Spring 2023

 4.1 Objective

 XINU system calls are regular C function calls that do not contain a trap instruction to switch between user mode and kernel mode.
 We will implement trapped versions of XINU system calls that follow most of the way Linux and Windows traditionally implement system calls on x86.
-Our implementation does not go all the way as we haven't yet covered scheduling and the mechanics of process context-switching needed for a newly created process to execute in user mode.
-Our implementation covers the bulk of traditional trapped system call implementation in x86 Linux and Windows where a system call uses software interrupt INT to trap to the lower half of the XINU kernel, changes to a different stack (i.e., kernel stack), and jump to the kernel function in the upper half to carry out the request task.
-Upon completion, the upper half kernel function returns to the lower half which switches back to user stack and untraps by returning to user code.
+Our implementation does not go all the way as we haven't yet covered scheduling and the mechanics of process context-switching which are needed for a newly created process to execute in user mode.
+Problem 4 covers the bulk of traditional trapped system call implementation in x86 Linux and Windows where a system call uses software interrupt INT to trap to the lower half of the XINU kernel, changes to a different stack (i.e., kernel stack), and jumps to a kernel function in the upper half to carry out the request task.
+Upon completion, the upper half kernel function returns to the lower half which switches from kernel stack back to user stack and untraps by returning to user code.

 4.2 Three software layers